GraphTech-JS/Karma_FE/site/content/guides/karma-f405-v1-assembly-best-practices.en.md

 ---
 title: KARMA F405 V1.
 ASSEMBLY BEST PRACTICES.
 description: |-
-  High-quality installation of equipment, without enlargement, has a significant role in the reliability of the final product.
   We have made a list of the most important aspects when assembling unmanned systems using Karma equipment and will continue to systematically add to this list.
 date: 2025-09-30T21:21:00.000+03:00
 category: Політні стеки
-image: /img/our-product1.png
+image: /img/manual-flight-stacks.png
 draft: false
 ---
 <p class="text-center">High-quality installation of equipment, without enlargement, has a